Korean Grammar Point

 Key Takeaways

-• ~에 is used for location, direction, and time.
+• ~에 is used to indicate location, time, and direction.

 Quick Recap Quiz